RFA Tideforce: Operational history

 In October 2022, Tideforce, with Wildcat helicopter embarked, was deployed to the Turks and Caicos islands to provide surveillance support to the Royal Turks and Caicos Islands Police Force which was confronted with rising gang violence in the territory.

 In July 2023, Tideforce conducted replenishment-at-sea exercises with MV Raleigh Fisher, a merchant navy vessel on contract to the MoD.
 The purpose of the exercise was to trial replenishment-at-sea capabilities with merchant navy ships.
 In September 2023, Tideforce was tasked to escort HMS Queen Elizabeth during her "Operation FIREDRAKE" deployment in northern European waters.

 In October 2024, it was reported that she was docked, though available to deploy in an emergency, primarily due to the shortage of sailors in the RFA.

 In November 2024, she supported HMS Iron Duke in monitoring two groups of Russian vessels passing through the English Channel.
 The Russian ships included the newly commissioned Admiral Gorshkov-class frigate Admiral Golovko and Russian seabed spy ship Yantar.
 Yantar has likely been primarily engaged in information gathering, charting the location and vulnerabilities of cables and other undersea energy infrastructure should they wish to interfere with them in the future.

+In January 2026, she provided support to US vessels in the pursuit and capture of Marinera (previously Bella 1), a Russian-flagged oil tanker, as part of Operation Southern Spear.